zeusdeux/isInViewport/readme.md

 Current version: `1.1.1`
 - Added `bower` support.
+- The "end of page" logic is going to be removed in the next version from the plugin as it should be specific to your application

 Previous version: `1.1.0`
 - Added support for `:in-viewport` selector as per [joeframbach's](http://www.reddit.com/user/joeframbach) suggestion.